brondera/speaker/README.md

 # Speaker
-Create a speaker bio webpage for brondera.com
+Create a speaker bio webpage for <a href="https://www.brondera.com/speaker">brondera.com</a>

 Purpose is personal references used for speaker work.
 Have a updated summary, portrait etc.